retrooct/STM32_Nucleo_projects/1Dpong/README.md

 }
 ```

-This gives both players an equal opportunity to begin a round.
+This gives each a player a turn to serve, which is a rule in real tennins/table tennis.

 ---